Lastest Updated On April 16th, 2022

 Tips for Surface Preparation Before Anodizing

 Be mindful of your packaging.
 Before sending out your parts for anodizing, make sure that you have packed them to be dent-proof and well-cushioned.
-Additionally, avoid sticking a tape directly to the surface to be anodized.
+Additionally, avoid sticking tape directly to the surface to be anodized.

 Ensure that your parts are properly cleaned and degreased.
 Look out for uncleaned swarf seated on blind holes, fingerprints on the surface (avoid handling parts with bare hands!), and residual oils from the fabrication processes.